By in-house counsel, for in-house counsel ®

 Representations, warranties, and covenants are primary sources of litigation because they allocate risk and define liability for breaches in commercial contracts.
 Litigation often arises from disputes over whether a statement was a factual representation (present) or a covenant (future promise), with issues typically involving inaccuracy, materiality, survival periods, and the limits of indemnification.
 In this sessions, we will look at the fundamental legal concepts behind representations, warranties, and covenants and cover common ways to minimize litigation risk.

-Product Image: Trademark Use and Enforcement on Online Platforms (May 19, 2026)
+Product Image: Trademark Use and Enforcement on Online Platforms (On-Demand)

-Trademark Use and Enforcement on Online Platforms (May 19, 2026)
+Trademark Use and Enforcement on Online Platforms (On-Demand)

 A look at trademark use and enforcement on online platforms like social media, marketplaces, etc. We will examine how to protect your brand on these evolving platforms and how to make sure your team is also not infringing others.